cfu288/CellNeuro/Notes.md

     * 1960's - timothy leary gave LSD and other hallucionogenic drugs bad rep, research basically stopped.
     * Shows promise for PTSD and depression -
   * **Ethnobotany** - Wade Davis (student) collected 'zombie powder', one sample had TTX.
-  * **Clavius Narcisse**
+  * **Clavius Narcisse**x`
   * **Facilitation** - synaptic strength increases when the synapse is stimulated several times in quick succession.
     * Presyn cell - stimulus looks like ---|-----|-|-|-|------|---- (burst)
     * Postsyn cell PSP's- response (increasing amplitude with each ap of the burst)
     * **Homosynaptic facilitation** - one synapse, see affect on postsynaptic cell. presynaptic terminal has the effect of: the Ca++ that enters each time the presunaptic cell is stimulated lingers in the presynaptic terminal, so if another stimulus arrives before the Ca++ is cleared from the terminal, that Ca__vadds to the new influx of Ca++ from the next stimulus, there is more Ca++ in the terminal so more cesicles are released.
 This leads to a larger psp in the postsynaptic cell.
 Not all presynaptic terminals do this.
     (IMG)
-      * heterosynaptic facilitation uses 3 neurons, 2 synapses.
+      * **heterosynaptic facilitation** - uses 3 neurons, 2 synapses.
 Synapse between test and recorded cell has some effect when test fires Test cell synapses with record cell, priming cell synapses with test's cell terminal.
 When priming is activated, releases neuromodulator that asserts effect on test cell. and when test cell is stimulated again, its release of nt is altered.
         * neuromodulater could make channels easier or harder to open, NA+ or K+ or Ca++
       * These all affect the strength of the synapse between the test cell and the recorded cell
       * there can be heterosynapctic and homosynaptic facilitation and depression, depending on the effect